vackosar/vackosar.github.io/_posts/2020-06-19-openais-glow-flow-based-model-teardown.md

 ## Flow-Based Model vs VAE and GAN
 Advantages of flow-based models are:
 1. Exact latent-variable inference and log-likelihood (invertible) compared to approximate VAE (compressed) and absent GAN representations (discriminated).
 (Excluding [potential numerical problems](https://arxiv.org/abs/2006.09347)).
-1. Easy to parallelize both synthesis and inference (Exceptions include [autoregressive flow models](https://lilianweng.github.io/lil-log/2018/10/13/flow-based-deep-generative-models.html#models-with-autoregressive-flows)).
+2. Easy to parallelize both synthesis and inference (Exceptions include [autoregressive flow models](https://lilianweng.github.io/lil-log/2018/10/13/flow-based-deep-generative-models.html#models-with-autoregressive-flows)).
-1. Useful latent space similar to VAE, but richer as it is not compressed.
+3. Useful latent space similar to VAE, but richer as it is not compressed.
-1. With respect to depth constant memory requirements for gradient calculations thanks to invertibility.
+4. With respect to depth constant memory requirements for gradient calculations thanks to invertibility.

+Flow based models have similarities to diffusion models like [DALL-E 2 or GLIDE](/ml/openai-dall-e-2-and-dall-e-1).

 ## The Glow Model Architecture
 <figure class="figure">